-Ph.D. in Electrical and Computer Engineering, 2023 (Expected)
+Ph.D. in Electrical and Computer Engineering, 2024

 Georgia Institute of Technology